camdlee/Art-1.0/README.md

 # Art-Assistant

 ## Overview
-**** Art is an AI powered Streamlit application design to assist architects/interior designs develop their coding skills.
+Art is an AI powered Streamlit application design to assist architects/interior designs with construction administration tasks.

 ## Installation
 1. Download or clone the repository